anavazquezs/anavazquezs/README.md

 - 👯 I’m looking to collaborate in any project that allows me to continue learning about programming.

-- 💡 My goal is to join my passions (teaching, research and programming) in order to direct my knowledge towards **design and creative management**.
+- 💡 My goal is to join my passions (teaching, research and programming) in order to direct my knowledge towards **data science, design and creative management**.

 ### Where to find me
 <p align="left">